Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Abstract

 \section{Abstract}

-In contemporary discourse, logos (reason) and, more recently, ethos (credibility) in data communication have been discussed extensively.
-While the concept of Pathos has enjoyed great interest in the VIS community over the past few years, its connection to similar but relevant concepts like aesthetics and rhetoric remains unexplored.
-In this paper, we provide definitions of these terms and explore their overlaps and differences in light of their historical development.
-Examining the historical perspective offers a deeper understanding of how these approaches in science and philosophy have evolved over time, offering a more comprehensive embedding into the design process and its role within it.
-Drawing from Campbell's seven circumstances, we illustrate how pathos is being used as a rhetorical device in data visualizations today, at times inadvertently.
+In contemporary discourse in data communication, logos (reason) and, more recently, ethos (credibility) have been discussed extensively.
+While the concept of pathos (emotional appeal) has enjoyed greater interest in the visualization community over the past few years, its connection to similar relevant concepts like rhetoric and aesthetics remains unexplored.
+In this paper, we provide working definitions of these terms, contextualizing them in data visualization, and explore their overlaps and differences in light of their historical development.
+Offering a historical perspective provides a more holistic understanding of how these approaches in science and philosophy have evolved over time, contributing to a better comprehension of their integration into the design process.
+Drawing from Campbell's seven circumstances, we illustrate how pathos is used as a rhetorical strategy in data visualizations today, at times inadvertently.